j-a-k/saab-refactor-test/README.md

 ---

-Please submit your refactored code to us via a method of your choice (repository link, cloud share, zip file, etc.) prior to an interview to allow us to review it.
+Please submit your refactored code to us via a method of your choice (repository link, cloud share, zip file, etc.) to allow us to review it.
 Note that while you can clone this repository, you cannot create a branch or commit any code to the repository.
 It is read only.

 Try to limit time spent on this exercise to a maximum of 3 hours.
-If there is anything you don't have time to complete, write it down and we can discuss it during the interview.
+If there is anything you don't have time to complete, write it down and include it with your submission.

 Good Luck!